 After you have drawn your design, take tissue paper and cut it in small pieces.
 Glue the tissue on the inside of the lid.
-I put the glue on lid instead of the paper.
-I found that it was less messy and the tissue didn’t stick to my fingers.
+Put the glue on lid instead of the paper.
+It is less messy and the tissue won't stick to your fingers.

 Add tissue to the background.

 When you are done place your lid in a window.
 You should see the black outline of your design.
-On my design I could also see the eye and mouth that I drew on the fish.
+You can also see the eye and mouth on the fish.

 This project is also great for gardeners.
 Hang the CDs in the garden when the birds are eating the seeds and berries.
 The CDs are similar to flash tape and will scare the birds away.

 On the shiny side of the CD place your translucent beads, making a design.
-(I made a snowflake.)
-Glue the beads on with tacking glue.
+(Such as a snowflake.)
+Glue the beads on with tacky glue.
 Make sure that you wipe up any excess glue on your CD before it dries.
 Let the CD dry overnight.

 The next day attach fishing line to the center of the CD.
 With the small piece of pipe cleaner twist into a circle.
 Tie the other end of the fishing line to the pipe cleaner.
 (I know, a snowflake is not very summery.
 I thought that this would be an easy design to do.
 Just like Christmas in July!)

 When the light hits the CD, it makes a rainbow which reminds us about God’s promises.
 (God promised Noah that there would never be another worldwide flood.
 He used a rainbow to remind us of the promise.)